 Resources & Further Reading

 One of Amanda's favourite books.
 Around 1885, Alfred Barnard was secretary of Harper's Weekly Gazette, a journal dedicated to the wine and spirit trade.
 In order to provide his readers with the history and descriptions of the whisky-making process, Barnard decided to visit all distilleries in Scotland, England and Ireland.
-Accompanied by friends, he visited and sketched over 150 distilleries.
-This is a wonderful step back in time and a must have book for a whisky history geek.
+Accompanied by friends, he visited and sketched over 150 distilleries, including many of the now 'lost' distilleries of Campbeltown.